emreensr/Laravel-PEST-TDD/README.md

 # LARAVEL TDD EXAMPLE USİNG PEST PHP

-- Only authenticated user can visit the post posts route
+- Only authenticated user can visit the posts routes
 - Validation when we store a new post.
 - Test post create form.
 - Test post index page.